datanav/docs/overview.rst

 ::

-  # Install the Sesam client - see note below for how to install and run sesam in a virtual environment instead
+  # Install the Sesam client
   pip install -U sesamclient

+See :ref:`note below <python_virtual_environment>` for how to install and run the sesam client inside a Python virtual environment instead (i.e. instead of a system-wide install).

 Git client can be installed from: